 Welcome to Pre-Kindergarten

 Teacher, Ms. Patricia Delgado, holds a BA from Seattle University and an Early Childhood degree from Pierce College.
 She has taught both the Head Start and ECEAP programs for many years before coming to Saint Frances Cabrini School.
 In 1997, the Pre-Kindergarten class was opened with Ms. Delgado as its first teacher.
-She is currently working on her Catechist Certification for personal faith development and to enhance the faith dimension in Pre-Kindergarten.
+She has received her Catechist Certification for personal faith development and to enhance the faith dimension in Pre-Kindergarten.

 Education for the Pre-Kindergartener involves the whole child as a very active learner.
 At this age children need a safe, nurturing environment to foster individual development.
 Our curriculum supports whole child development and learning.